jonathan-s/django-sockpuppet/docs/reflexes.md

 ### Scanning for new data-reflex attributes

-StimulusReflex scans the DOM looking for instances of the `data-reflex` attribute.
+The javascript library [StimulusReflex](https://www.npmjs.com/package/stimulus_reflex) scans the DOM looking for instances of the `data-reflex` attribute.
 When it finds one, it attaches a `stimulus-reflex` Stimulus controller to that element.

 By default, scans happen in response to four events: